pingcap/docs-cn/tiflash/tiflash-configuration.md

     ## New in v6.2.0.
 This item specifies the minimum ratio of valid data in a PageStorage data file.
 When the ratio of valid data in a PageStorage data file is less than the value of this configuration, GC is triggered to compact data in the file.
 The default value is 0.5.
     dt_page_gc_threshold = 0.5

+    ## New in v7.0.0.
+This item specifies the maximum memory available for the HashAggregation operator with group by key before a disk spill is triggered.
+When the memory usage exceeds the threshold, HashAggregation reduces memory usage by spilling to disk.
+This item defaults to 0, which means that the memory usage is unlimited and spill to disk is never used for HashAggregation.
+    max_bytes_before_external_group_by = 0

+    ## New in v7.0.0.
+This item specifies the maximum memory available for the sort or topN operator before a disk spill is triggered.
+When the memory usage exceeds the threshold, the sort or topN operator reduces memory usage by spilling to disk.
+This item defaults to 0, which means that the memory usage is unlimited and spill to disk is never used for sort or topN.
+    max_bytes_before_external_sort = 0

+    ## New in v7.0.0.
+This item specifies the maximum memory available for the HashJoin operator with EquiJoin before a disk spill is triggered.
+When the memory usage exceeds the threshold, HashJoin reduces memory usage by spilling to disk.
+This item defaults to 0, which means that the memory usage is unlimited and spill to disk is never used for HashJoin with EquiJoin.
+    max_bytes_before_external_join = 0

 ## Security settings take effect starting from v4.0.5.
 [security]